Chelvis/image-comparison/README.md

 ## Installing

-Just download or clone this repository and save the module files into (in the **modules** folder, if you're following [Angular Folder Structure](https://medium.com/@motcowley/angular-folder-structure-d1809be95542 "Angular Folder Structure") patterns).
+Just download or clone this repository and save the `src/app/modules/image-comparison` folder into your angular project (in your **modules** folder, if you're following [Angular Folder Structure](https://medium.com/@motcowley/angular-folder-structure-d1809be95542 "Angular Folder Structure") patterns).

 Import the Comparison Module into the module that declares the component where the Image Comparison will be applied.